sijiezhu/NXP-Platoon-Control-Algorithm-Evaluation-Platform/README.md

 ### Connections

-A linux PC (or virtual machine) needs to be connected to the MK5 nodes via the Ethernet switch.
+A Linux PC (or virtual machine) needs to be connected to the MK5 nodes via the Ethernet switch.
-Note: Making sure the devives in the LAN (local-area network) are all interconnected.
+Note: Making sure the devices in the LAN (local-area network) are all interconnected.
 This can be checked by SSH commands.

 ### Installing